OpenPecha/Toolkit/docs/docs/partners.md

 **Lotus King Trust** supports the propagation and practice of Buddhadharma and the meaningful development of remote Himalayan communities.

----

-## Partners

 ![kumarajiva logo](https://user-images.githubusercontent.com/51434640/194739365-bfa7a89d-e930-48d7-8f98-56a7db773764.png)

 **The Kumarajiva Project** aims to translate into Chinese all the texts in the Tibetan Buddhist canon that are not currently available in the Chinese canon.

 ![pecha jobs logo](https://user-images.githubusercontent.com/51434640/194739884-2fc3d7f2-0b2b-4a3f-9091-7eefb62c3cc3.png)

-**pecha.jobs** performs data sourcing and processing for individuals and organizations working to preserve and promote the Tibetan language, culture, and religion.
+**pecha.jobs** provides data sourcing and processing services for individuals and organizations working to preserve and promote the Tibetan language, culture, and religion.